oxiKKK/cstrike-random-number-generator/README.md

 The code is reverse-engineered from the client.dll using IDA pro.

+# Proof

+The output was tested compared to the original function.
+The original function was hooked, and called repeatedly.
+The results were compared to each other.

+The correctness of the testing was 100%.

 # Description
 The code that is presented here is used to calculate weapon spread.
 Therefore, it can be used to simulate frame-perfect spread values given the same seed as original.
 The engine iself also has a RNG built in it (*RandomFloat* & *RandomLong* functions), however these ones differs from our one.